uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

     Materials Needed:

-- 1 Arduino UNO R3 (see below)
+- Arduino UNO R3 breadboard (see below).

      <img src="..\images\in-person_workshops\mp3player\arduino_r3.png" alt="arduino_r3" style="float:right;width:320px;">

-- MP3 player with SD card shield slot and 3.5mm Jack audio connector that is the YX5300 MP3 player board (see below)
+- MP3 player with SD card shield slot and 3.5mm audio jack connector, which is already part of the YX5300 MP3 player board (see below).

    <img src="..\images\in-person_workshops\mp3player\yx5300.png" alt="arduino_r3" style="float:right;width:320px;">

-- HC-SR04 Ultrasonic sensor (see below)
+- HC-SR04 Ultrasonic distance sensor (see below)

 <img src="..\images\in-person_workshops\audio_player\hc-sr04.png" alt="hc-sr04" style="float:right;width:320px;">

-- One active(embedded with amplifier) speaker with audio cable connect to the YX5300 module (see below).
-The actual print put of the pin might be different(TX and RX are swapped), Just follow the connections for the pin position.
+- One active (embedded with amplifier) speaker with audio cable connected to the YX5300 module (see below).
+The actual print output of the pin might be different (TX and RX are swapped).
+Follow the connections for the pin position.

 <img src="..\images\in-person_workshops\mp3player\sharkspeaker.png" alt="speaker" style="float:right;width:220px;">

-- One 32GB SD card with FAT file system and stored with some .wav or .mp3 audio files.
+- An SD card that has at least one audio file (.wav or .mp3 format) saved to it.
+Note that the file storage type must be [FAT](https://en.wikipedia.org/wiki/File_Allocation_Table).

-- The file name must follow this format: two-digit file number + three characters + file extension, example: 01tet.wav or 02ply.mp3.
+- Name for your audio file(s) in the following format: two-digit file number + three characters + file extension—for example: 01tet.wav or 02ply.mp3.

-The files have to be stored in the top-level directory of the SD drive or folders with three-digit names, such as 001 or 002 etc.
+Audio files have to be stored in the top-level directory of the SD drive.
+You can use folders or folders with three-digit names, such as 001, 002, 003, etc.

-2. Make sure that the SD card have correct audio file, file name and folder name and then insert the SD card into the SD card slot.
+2. Make sure that the SD card has correct audio file type, file name, and folder name before you insert the SD card into the SD card slot.

 3. Connect a black wire from the GND pin on the Arduino to the “-” (ground) rail on the breadboard.